Patrick-Sawyer/game-of-life-react-app/README.md

 `npm test`

-To run feature tests run the following commands in two separate Terminals.
+To run feature tests, first run the following.

 `npm start`

+Once that has loaded, open another terminal and run the following.

 `npx cypress open`